krzysztof-nowakowski/datts/README.md

 #### Q: What does the --noinline option do?

 A: When you create email and insert for eg. image in the text, it will become "inline attachment".
-Sometimes you don't want to download this type of files as often they are company logos, banners or similiar garbage.
+Sometimes you don't want to download this type of files as often they are logos, banners or similiar garbage.

 ## Note:
 - this tool assumes the default port 993, if your is different you need to change `SERVER_PORT =  993` in the code